f3d-app/f3d/README.md

 F3D needs your help!

 If you can, please consider sponsoring F3D.
 Even a small donation would help us offset the recurring maintenance costs.
-With enough sponsors we would even be able to add support for new devices (as we would need do acquire or rent them first).
-Read more about it on our [sponsor page](https://github.com/sponsors/f3d-app).
+With enough sponsors we would be able to make F3D grow faster and stronger!
+Read me about it [here](doc/user/SPONSORING.md).

 If not, please use F3D, star it on github and share the word about it!